1st option (recommended)

 Don't misunderstand your role!
 You're not front line, you are just a player who protects carries/the teammate who has to be protected to win the fight.

 Gathering Fire is an incredibly useful passive.
 Every time you damage enemy champions with an ability or basic attack, your cool-down on Mantra decreases a few seconds.
-This means that if you land your inner fires and basic attacks and Focused Resolve, you will be able to ult like 5 times during one single teamfight.
+This means that if you land your Inner Flames and basic attacks and Focused Resolve, you will be able to ult like 5 times during one single teamfight.

 So Inner Flame is your poke ability.
 It's a projectile that damages in an area, so after a while you'll learn how to poke your enemies by hitting minions with Inner Flame, just be careful not to push lane that much.
 I always start with this ability, and usually max it second.